zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_nrf52840/doc/index.rst

 is compatible with BOSSA and supports flashing using `UF2`_.
 This allows easy flashing of new images, but does not support debugging the device.

-Additionally, if :code:`CONFIG_USB_CDC_ACM` is enabled then the BOSSA bootloader will be entered automatically when you run :code:`west flash`.

 Flashing
 ========